Adaptive Neyman Allocation: Two-Stage Adaptive Neyman Allocation

-Recall that $(T_1(1), T_1(0))$ stand for the numbers of treated and control subjects in the first stage, respectively, and that $T_1 = T_1(1) + T_1(0)$ stands for the total number of subjects in the first stage.
+Recall that $(T_1(1), T_1(0))$ stand for the numbers of treated and control units in the first stage, respectively, and that $T_1 = T_1(1) + T_1(0)$ stands for the total number of units in the first stage.
 We consider the following sample variance estimators at the end of the first stage,

 After obtaining the sample variance estimators, it is natural to use such sample variance estimators to guide the Neyman allocation in the second stage.
-The allocation of treated and control subjects should roughly follow the ones suggested by \eqref{eqn:ClairvoyantOptimal}, but the estimated standard deviations from the first stage will be used instead of the true standard deviations, i.e.\footnote{When $\widehat{\sigma}(1) = \widehat{\sigma}(0) = 0$, we abuse the notation and denote $\frac{0}{0+0} = \frac{1}{2}$.},
+The allocation of treated and control units should roughly follow the ones suggested by \eqref{eqn:ClairvoyantOptimal}, but the estimated standard deviations from the first stage will be used instead of the true standard deviations, i.e.\footnote{When $\widehat{\sigma}(1) = \widehat{\sigma}(0) = 0$, we abuse the notation and denote $\frac{0}{0+0} = \frac{1}{2}$.},

 Based on this natural intuition, we define the two-stage adaptive Neyman allocation in Algorithm~\ref{alg:2StageANA}.